OctopusDeploy/docs/docs/administration/upgrading/guide/upgrade-host-os-or-net.md

 1. Test cloned instance.
 Verify all API scripts, CI integrations, and deployments work.
 1. Migrate over to using a new instance.

-If anything goes wrong, stop the cloned instance, and start back up the old instance.
+If anything goes wrong, stop the cloned instance, and start the old instance back up.

 !include <upgrade-download-same-version>
 !include <upgrade-install-cloned-version>